 According to Marshall, (2014), the high grain diet recommended by the USDA leads to an increase in the ratio of calcium to phosphorus which can cause hyperparathyroidism and promote osteoporosis.
 Whole grains contain an anti-nutrient, phytate which binds minerals and interferes with their absorption (Marshall, 2014) impairing both vitamin D and calcium metabolism.
 Di Stefano, (2013) agrees that Celiac Disease (CD) increases risk of osteoporosis and fractures especially in post-menopausal females.
 The adoption of a gluten free diet improves bone derangement, (Di Stefano, 2014).

-The negative health consequences of gluten are no longer isolated to CD or gluten sensitivity.
-CD is a genetic autoimmune disease resulting from an inability to digest gluten and sometimes similar proteins in wheat, barley or rye which activate both the innate and adaptive immune systems resulting in auto immune-mediated inflammation in the small intestine.
-Chronic exposure to gluten for these individuals usually results in leaky gut (Marshall, 2014).
+The negative health consequences of gluten are no longer isolated to Celiac Disease or those with gluten sensitivity.
+CD is an autoimmune disease resulting from an inability to digest gluten and sometimes similar proteins in wheat, barley or rye which activate both the innate and adaptive immune systems resulting in auto immune-mediated inflammation in the small intestine.
+Chronic exposure to gluten for individuals sensitive or wheat intolerant, usually results in leaky gut (Marshall, 2014).
 University of Maryland research estimates that 2.3 million Americans have CD, 80 percent of which are undiagnosed (CDC, 2013).

 The term “gluten sensitivity” was developed by celiac experts, Drs.
 Alessio Fasano and Marios Hadjivassiliou when it was discovered that CD is only one of many diseases caused by eating gluten grains (Marshall, 2014).
 According to Marshall, (2014), gluten sensitivity may contribute to acid reflux, addison’s disease, alopecia, anemia, thyroid disease, dental enamel defects, depression, dermatitis, epilepsy, peripheral neuropathies, psoriasis, rheumatoid arthritis, schizophrenia, lupus, sjorgen’s syndrome, type 1 diabetes, and vitiligo (Marshall, 2014).